kremflote/Matflote/README.md

 POST /api/nutrition/reference-values/import
 ```

-The frontend must never contain the Helsedirektoratet subscription key.
-MATFLOTE should also show source attribution for imported nutrition reference values.

 MATFLOTE currently displays weekly reference cards only for nutrients with usable reference data and realistic source coverage: carbohydrates, protein, fiber, saturated fat, monounsaturated fat, polyunsaturated fat, omega-3, and vitamins A, B9, B12, C, D, and E. Calories are shown by day without goal judgement.